Kinto/kinto/docs/configuration/good-practices.rst

 * Consistency/Availability/Durability are handled by Postgresql RDS
 * Use Elasticcache for Redis
-* Use a EC2 Instance with uWSGI and Nginx deployed
+* Use a EC2 Instance with Granian and Nginx deployed
 * Use Route53 for loadbalancing